codexive-zech/awesome-npm-packages-for-developers/ORGANISED README.md

  6. [Numeral](https://www.npmjs.com/package/numeral)

   > Numeral is a JavaScript library used for formatting and manipulating numbers.
-It provides an easy way to format numbers according to various patterns, apply custom formats, and perform mathematical operations on them.
+It provides a simple way to format numbers according to various patterns, apply custom formats, and perform mathematical operations on them.

 7. [Prettier](https://www.npmjs.com/package/prettier)